Show Me What and Where has Changed? Question Answering and Grounding for Remote Sensing Change Detection: Method

 \subsection{Text and Image Feature Extraction}

 \textbf{Text Encoder.} Given a question $Q \in \mathbb{R}^L$, we leverage a CLIP pre-trained Transformer \cite{radford2021learning} to extract text features $F_t \in \mathbb{R}^{L \times C}$, where $L$ denotes the question length and $C$ represents the number of feature channels.
-The input text sequence is surrounded by two special tokens [SOS] and [EOC], where [EOC] is subsequently activated as a sentence-level representation $F_s \in \mathbb{R}^C$.
+The input text sequence is surrounded by two special tokens [SOS] and [EOS], where [EOS] is subsequently activated as a sentence-level representation $F_s \in \mathbb{R}^C$.

 \textbf{Image Encoder.} For the two remote sensing images $T_1 \in \mathbb{R}^{H \times W \times 3}$ and $T_2 \in \mathbb{R}^{H \times W \times 3}$, we extract multi-scale visual features $F_{v_i}^{1} \in \mathbb{R}^{H_i \times W_i \times C_i}$ and $F_{v_i}^{2} \in \mathbb{R}^{H_i \times W_i \times C_i}$ using two ResNets \cite{he2016deep} with shared weights.
 Here, $i \in \{3,4,5\}$ denotes the $i$-th stage of visual backbone, and $H_i = H/2^i$ and $W_i = W/2^i$ are the corresponding resolutions.
 The original image dimensions are $H$ and $W$, respectively.
 The ResNet is also pre-trained on CLIP, enhancing its visual representation capabilities.
 To obtain multi-scale change features $F_{c_i} \in \mathbb{R}^{H_i \times W_i \times C_i}$, we concatenate the visual features from both ResNets and utilize a $1 \times 1$ convolutional layer to adjust the channel dimensions: